How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 Bounce Flash is Versatile

 As far as I’m concerned, bouncing flash is easily one of the most versatile and useful ways to use a flash.
 And it is a skill that is definitely worth learning and practicing.
-And the best way to get better at bouncing is to practice and experiment a bunch.
+And the best way to get better at bouncing is to and experiment a bunch.

 One of the first times I tried bouncing flash, I spent something like three hours taking photos of my dog in the living room.
 I bounced my flash off the ceiling.
 I bounced my flash off the walls.
 I bounced my flash off anything I could find.
 Sometimes it worked and sometimes it failed miserably, but I learned a ton by experimenting.